-The space industry has become one of the fastest growing technology sectors, with annual investments surpassing $3B this year.
+The space industry has become one of the fastest growing technology sectors, with annual investments surpassing $3B in 2018.
 While there are a few obvious high-profile names bringing global attention to this industry, most of what’s happening is hiding quietly behind the scenes.

 A decade ago, building a venture in the space industry wasn’t an option for anyone not named Jeff or Elon.
 Today, it’s a completely different story.
 While you can now launch a satellite for under $1M (compared to $100M in earlier years), much of the growth in the sector has nothing to do with getting to Mars.